Insights

 • the disposal of a radiation source.

 This means that any practice, for example, that utilises an x-ray unit must hold a valid management licence before it conducts any radiation activities.
-The may include dental, veterinary and medical practices.
+This may include dental, veterinary and medical practices.

 A radiation management licence will include: